efekurucay/RPG-Character-Management-System/README.md

+# About
+This project was created as part of an assignment or coursework for CSE102 Computer Programming.
+As a first-year Computer Engineering student, I developed this project to enhance my skills in software development and algorithm design.

+If you're reviewing this project, your feedback or suggestions would be greatly appreciated.
+Thank you!

 # RPG Character Management System

 A comprehensive Role-Playing Game (RPG) character management system implemented in Java, featuring various character classes, combat mechanics, and spell systems.